puzzlelang/puzzlelang.github.io/README.md

 use 'https://url.com/module.js';

 // stora a variable
-var name 'Marco';
+set name 'Grace';

-//
 ```

 ## Syntax

-The puzzle syntax is designed to be simple and easily understandable for developers and non-developers. puzzle scripts are built up on different statements that execute something in the background.
+The PUZZLE syntax is designed to be simple and easily understandable.
+Scripts are built on different statements that are mapped to some JavaScript functionality.

 Each statement consists of simple, mostly natual word-based commands, like `write file hello.txt 'world';`

 ## Statements